David Robertson (British politician): Highlands industries

 Robertson campaigned for economic development of the Scottish Highlands, arguing that Caithness made cement which came from the Medway in Kent.
 In 1953 he attempted to amend the budget to exempt from income tax the profits of trades by local communities, motivated by the people of Thurso who had banded together to do work which was normally reserved to local government.
 He failed to persuade the Treasury.

 When the site of Dounreay was chosen for a nuclear power establishment, Robertson welcomed the choice and hoped it would lead to repopulation of the highlands.
 He also attempted to stop the increase in charges for freight on rail, claiming that sheep could be brought from New Zealand cheaper than from his constituency.
-After the Suez Crisis, Robertson went on a tour of the United States defending the British policy.
+Following the Suez Crisis, Robertson went on a tour of the United States defending the British policy.

-In 1957 he introduced a Private Member's Bill, the North of Scotland Development Corporation Bill, which was aimed at setting up a group to attract new industries to his constituency and around.
+In 1957 he introduced a Private member's bill, the North of Scotland Development Corporation Bill, which was aimed at setting up a group to attract new industries to his constituency and around.
 The Government talked the Bill out.